opencdms-project/opencdms.org/docs/about/glossary.md

 [https://gcos.wmo.int/en/essential-climate-variables](https://gcos.wmo.int/en/essential-climate-variables)

+### Climate Data Model (CDM) Standard

+OpenCDMS is a Reference Implementation of the WMO Climate Data Model (CDM) Standard which standardizes the representation, exchange and archival of climate data.
+The CDM is developed an managed by the WMO [Task Team on Climate Data Management](https://github.com/wmo-im/tt-cdm/blob/main/README.md)

 ### Climate Data Management System (CDMS)

 A CDMS is defined in the WMO Climate Data Management System Specifications as "an integrated computer-based system that facilitates the effective archival, management, analysis, delivery and utilization of a wide range of integrated climate data".